00015972/WAD.00015972.CODEBASE/README.md

 # Key Store Application API

+I divided 15972 by 20 and got remainder 12.
+My topic is 12th (Key Store Application).

 It is a simple RESTful API for managing key-value pairs in a key store using ASP.NET Core Web API (version 6.0).
 The project demonstrates the use of the **Repository Pattern** for better code organization and maintainability.

 ---